Lyujiaou/pratice/README.md

 # pratice
-this repository is for practicint the GitHub Flow.
+this repository is for practicing GitHub Flow.
 Today is 21.2.2026

 I want to learn how to use github today.